 Our garden is open every day of the week from dawn 'till dusk, free of charge.
 Please note that the Peggy Lee Hahn Garden Pavilion (restrooms and water fountains) is only open from 8:00 a.m. to 5:00 p.m.
 Monday-Friday.

-You may park in our visitors lot or anywhere on campus (unless there are parking restrictions due to athletic events).
+No passes necessary!
+You may park in our Visitors Lot or anywhere else on campus (unless there are parking restrictions due to athletic events).

-From the main entrance of Virginia Tech from Highway 460, enter on Southgate Drive, travel straight through the first traffic circle, merge into the left lane and at the second traffic circle exit onto Duckpond Drive.
-While on Duckpond Drive, you will pass the baseball field on your right and the Vet School on your left.
+From the main entrance of Virginia Tech from Highway 460, enter on Southgate Drive.
+Travel straight through the first traffic circle, merge into the left lane and exit onto Duckpond Drive at the second traffic circle.
+While on Duckpond Drive, you will pass the baseball field on your right and the VA-MD College of Veterinary Medicine on your left.
 Continue up the hill to the four-way stop and turn right onto Washington Street.
 Take the next right onto Garden Lane, which runs between the greenhouse complex and the Garden; this brings you to the Visitor Parking area and the Peggy Lee Hahn Garden Pavilion.